UniMath/agda-unimath/src/synthetic-homotopy-theory/shifts-sequential-diagrams.lagda.md

 ### Unshifts of homotopies of cocones under sequential diagrams

-Similarly to unshifting cocones, we can synthesize the first homotopy and coherence to unshift a homotopy of cocones.
+Similarly to unshifting cocones, we can recover the first homotopy and coherence to unshift a homotopy of cocones.
 Given two cocones `c`, `c'` under `A[1]`

 ```text
          a₁                     a₁